-"Daddy, you studied for 18 years but we have only a Maruti.
-Krish's daddy studied only till 10th and they have a BMW.
-That means if you don't study well you will get a bigger car, no?
-And still, Krish's dad is at home most of the time and plays with him.
+“Daddy, you studied for 18 years but we have only a Maruti.
+Krish’s daddy studied only till 10th and they have a BMW.
+Dosen’t that mean if you don’t study well you will get a bigger car, no?
+And still, Krish’s dad is at home most of the time and plays with him.
 You are always at work or with your phone.
 Daddy, why did you study so much?
 You should also have studied only till 10th class!
-Then we could've had much more nicer things like them and you could've played with me a lot more!
-There is no use studying and all!"
+Then we could’ve had much more nicer things like Krish and you could’ve played with me a lot more!
+There is no use studying and all!”

-The dad was stunned and speechless, partly because he was surprised by his son's shocking awareness of the harsh realities of the real world but mostly because he saw all that he thought he had achieved until then in life dissolve in front of him in an instant.
-His son's words had laid bare before him the fact he and his family were living in a bubble made up of perceived assets nonexistent in value which did not even belong to them, such the apartment which was in reality just a concrete box in the air, the Wagon R and the Playstation, all owned by banks, what he always knew deep down but had refused to acknowledge for fear of facing the truth that he had nothing, by shutting out the thought and living in denial of it.
+The dad was stunned.
+He was speechless, partly because he was surprised by his son’s shocking awareness of the harsh realities of the real world but mostly because he saw all that he thought he had achieved until then in life dissolve in front of him in an instant.
+His son’s words had laid bare before him the fact he and his family were living in a bubble made up of perceived assets nonexistent in value which did not even belong to them, such the apartment which was in reality just a concrete box in the air, the Wagon R and the Playstation, all owned by banks.
+He always knew deep down but had refused to acknowledge for fear of facing the truth that he had nothing, by shutting out the thought and living in denial of it.
 But now, everything seemed suddenly pointless.

 He managed to mumble: “Go play with your sister, son.”